-This is the second release in the series of statistics on the further education workforce in England.
-The information in this release is based on data collected in the Further Education Workforce Data Collection (FEWDC) and covers the 2022 to 2023 academic year.
+This is the fourth release in the series of statistics on the further education workforce in England.
+The information in this release is based on data collected in the Further Education Workforce Data Collection (FEWDC) and covers the 2024 to 2025 academic year.

 Further education workforce